BlinkID/blinkid-cordova/README.md

 /**
 * Use these scanner types
-* Available: "PDF417", "USDL", "Bar Decoder", "Zxing", "MRTD", "UKDL", "MyKad"
+* Available: "PDF417", "USDL", "Barcode", "MRTD", "EUDL", "UKDL", "DEDL", "MyKad", "DocumentFace"
 * PDF417 - scans PDF417 barcodes
 * USDL - scans barcodes located on the back of US driver's license
-* Bar Decoder - scans code39 and code128 type barcodes.
-Both Code 39 and Code 128 are scanned by default when using Bar Decoder.
-* Zxing - scans various types of codes (i.e. QR, Aztec).
+* Barcode - scans various types of codes (i.e. QR, UPCA, UPCE...).
 Types of scanned codes can be modified in plugin classes (Explained later in this readme).
 By default, scanned codes are set to: Code 39, Code 128, EAN 13, EAN 8, QR, UPCA, UPCE
 * MRTD - scans Machine Readable Travel Document, contained in various IDs and passports
+* EUDL - scans the front of European driver's license
 * UKDL - scans the front of United Kingom driver's license
+* DEDL - scans the front of German driver's license
 * MyKad - scans the front of Malaysian ID cards
+* DocumentFace - scans documents which contain owner's face image
+*
 * Variable << types >> declared below has to contain all the scanners needed by your application.
 Applying additional scanners will slow down the scanning process
 */
 var types = ["PDF417", "UKDL", "MRTD"];